 Connectivity is a key element of the uRADMonitor design.
 All units are reporting the readings to a centralized server, where anyone interested can evaluate radiation levels all across the globe.

 The devices can be employed in local, personal use, when one needs to constantly monitor a particular location.
-But the true advantage of this technology comes on a larger scale, where multiple units are working together, to help us understand variations in...Read more »
+But the true advantage of this technology comes on a larger scale, where multiple units are working together, to help us understand variations in radiation levels, as affected...Read more »